Flavor and CP Invariant Composite Higgs Models: Flavor Symmetric Composite Higgs

 In this section we outline the basic features of the phenomenology of MFV scenarios presented above.
 We adopt the simplifying assumption that all the couplings of the strong sector are equal so that for example $Y= g_\rho$.
 Many conclusions could rapidly change even for small hierarchies between different couplings and moreover a thorough analysis at the LHC should be performed to determine the discovery reach.
 With this in mind we wish to stress that experimental prospects to directly produce the new states associated to the strong sector are generically more promising that in the anarchic scenario, due to the enhanced coupling of the SM fermions to strong sector resonances.

 Experimentally the most notable difference compared to the scenario with anarchic strong sector Yukawas is that the heavy composite states have large couplings to at least some of the light quarks.
 This is true in particular in the second scenario where right-handed fermions are substantially or even completely composite.
-This changes the phenomenology enormously allowing in certain cases, as long as kinematically feasible, to easily produce the new states at the LHC, possibly changing the experimental strategies due to different decay channels.
+This changes the phenomenology enormously allowing in certain cases to easily produce the new states at the LHC, possibly changing the experimental strategies due to different decay channels.

 Production of composite resonances within partial compositeness scenarios has been studied in \cite{gluonresonance,agashe,singleproduction,doubleproduction} with emphasis on minimal Randall-Sundrum models.
 Our models do not require any type of conformal dynamics or extra-dimensions.
 Given that our setup-up cannot aim to the dynamical generation of flavor structure, this additional structure is superfluous.
 As a consequence the parameter space that we consider is larger than in the studies above.